-OF THE PARKER-DAVIS PROJECT AND THE
+OF THE DESERT SOUTHWEST REGION

-PACIFIC NORTHWEST- PACIFIC SOUTHWEST INTERTIE PROJECT

 RECITALS

-Whereas, Western Area Power Administration (Western) receives payment in advance (Prepayments) for Long-Term Firm Point-to-Point Transmission Service on the Parker-Davis Project (P-DP) and the Pacific Northwest-Pacific Southwest Intertie Project (Intertie) of the Desert Southwest Region (DSW); and
+Whereas, Western Area Power Administration (WAPA) receives payment in advance (Prepayments) for long-term firm transmission service in the Desert Southwest Region (DSW) in accordance with the applicable rate schedule; and

-Whereas, the Prepayments are made for, among other purposes, to fund construction projects on the P-DP and Intertie transmission systems and Western intends to continue to utilize Prepayments for this purpose; and
+Whereas, the Prepayments are made for, among other purposes, to fund DSW’s Capital Program, as defined herein, and WAPA intends to continue to utilize Prepayments for this purpose; and

+Whereas, the One Transmission Rate (OTR) is the pricing mechanism for transmission service in DSW; and

-Whereas, certain P-DP and Intertie transmission customers requested that Western implement a process for customer input on the prioritization of the projects in the use of Prepayments for construction funding; and
+Whereas, WAPA will maintain a process for DSW customer input on the prioritization of the projects in the use of Prepayments for DSW’s Capital Program; and

-Whereas, P-DP and Intertie transmission customers acknowledge that Western has the responsibility for final decisions on the use of Prepayments for construction funding; and
+Whereas, DSW customers acknowledge that WAPA has the responsibility for final decisions on the use of Prepayments for DSW’s Capital Program; and

-Western hereby agrees to the customer oversight process on the use of Prepayments for construction funding as hereinafter defined and documented in this Memorandum of Understanding No. 10-DSR-12175 (MOU).
+WAPA hereby agrees to the customer oversight process on the use of Prepayments for DSW’s Capital Program as hereinafter defined and documented in this Modification No. 1 (Modification) to the Memorandum of Understanding No. 10-DSR-12175 (MOU).
+In accordance with section 10 of the MOU, this Modification will take effect upon affirmative vote of the Participants and DSW Regional Manager signature.

 STATEMENTS OF UNDERSTANDING

-1. DEFINITIONS:
+1. DEFINITIONS: Capitalized terms used, whether singular or plural, but not otherwise defined in this MOU, shall have the meanings given to such terms in the Joint Planning Agreement No. 18-DSR-12868 (JPA)

-1.1 Approved Project: A project funded by Prepayments that is approved under the Prepayment Funding Plan.
+1.1 Approved Project: A capital project funded by Prepayments that is approved under the Prepayment Funding Plan.

+1.2 DSW’s Capital Program: Construction Projects and RRADs, as defined in the JPA.

-1.2 Eligible Customer: Entity with qualifications to enter into this MOU as specified in Section 2.
+1.3 Eligible Customer: Entity with qualifications to enter into this MOU as specified in Section 2.